ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-01-tools-I.md

 The simplest option for all platforms is to set the interpreter is via the panel
 with:

+- For Windows/Linux: Ctrl + Shift + P, and start typing "Python: Select
+  interpreter"
-- Cmd + Shift + P, and start typing "Python: Select interpreter"
+- For Mac: Cmd + Shift + P, and start typing "Python: Select interpreter"

 On all platforms, it is possible to set the python interpreter by editing VS Code settings.
 To open settings, choose one of the following: